3 ways to implement user authentication with Streamlit

 Final Thoughts

-Finally, let's consider selection by use case or situation.
+Let's consider selection by use case.

-Need to keep using an existing IdP and no role management
+Need to keep using an existing IdP and no role management needed

 If your company already runs an IdP and you simply need to reuse it, Streamlit OIDC is the fastest path.
 Just plug in the existing settings.